Concord, Nebraska

 Concord is a village in Dixon County, Nebraska, United States.
 It is part of the Sioux City, IA–NE–SD Metropolitan Statistical Area.
 The population was 166 at the 2010 census.
+There are two churches located in town: Concordia Lutheran Church and The Free Evangelical Church.
+It also hosts the Dixon County Fair on the eastern edge of town.

 History

-Concord was platted in 1883 soon after the Chicago, St. Paul, Minneapolis and Omaha Railway was extended to that point.
-Its name commemorates the Battle of Concord of the American Revolutionary War.